 An anticorruption law has been in place in Brazil since 29 January 2014, which has introduced administrative and civil liability of legal entities for illicit acts committed in relation to local and foreign public officials.
 However, there is as yet no whistle-blowing legislation in force in Brazil.

 i Shareholder rights and powers

-Each common share shall have the right to one vote in shareholders' meetings, and it is not possible to have shares with multiple voting rights.
-However, Brazilian companies can issue preferred shares, which can be issued without voting rights (although companies listed in the Novo Mercado segment are required to issue only common shares).
+In addition, Brazilian companies can issue preferred shares, which can be issued without voting rights (although companies listed in the Novo Mercado segment are required to issue only common shares).

 In theory, shareholders should not have the ability to influence directors' decision-making.
 In this regard, a specific article of the Corporation Law sets forth that a director shall use his or her powers to achieve the company objectives and to support its best interests, even if these interests are contrary to those of the shareholder, or group of shareholders, who elected or indicated him or her.
 Nevertheless, the Corporation Law also contains a provision stating that the votes of directors can be bound by a shareholders' agreement.
 Therefore, the Corporation Law recognises that directors can receive instructions from shareholders on how to vote in board meetings.